Rabbi David Glanzberg-Krainin

 Cantor Jacob Agar

-Jacob received his cantorial investiture at the H.L Miller Cantorial School at Jewish Theological Seminary of New York.
+Cantor Agar received his cantorial investiture at the H.L Miller Cantorial School at Jewish Theological Seminary of New York.
 Previously he studied opera performance and linguistics at SUNY Purchase College.
 Following conservatory, he sang with several opera companies in New York and New Jersey, and has worked with a wide variety of conductors.
-Jacob is also a composer and arranger and is inspired by a wide variety of music.
-Jacob was inspired to become a cantor by his love for Judaism, Jewish music, and his interest in using music to uplift people and bring them closer to Judaism.
+Cantor Agar is also a composer and arranger and is inspired by a wide variety of music.
+He was inspired to become a cantor by his love for Judaism, Jewish music, and his interest in using music to uplift people and bring them closer to Judaism.
 His goal is to use music to elevate people spiritually and to help them find comfort and solace at synagogue.

 Director of Program